GeorgeMcGinn/Wildlife-Camera-Scripts/README.md

 ## Issues Faced With Existing Python Scripts

 The scripts that Naturebytes provides are great examples, but they do not work well in my experience.
-This has to do more with the hardware (camera and PIR sensor) that with the current script cannot be overcome.
+This has to do more with the hardware (camera and PIR sensor) than with the current script, which can be overcome.

 In my field tests, I noticed the first time that I used it to capture birds at a feeder, the images captured caught nothing.
 No birds.
 No wildlife.